IanMosur06/2_Portfolio/README.md

 This is the second challenge for the bootcamp, creating a personal portfolio.

 ## Description
-This is my person portfolio that displays my information as well as links to som eof the work tht I have done.
+This is my person portfolio that displays my information as well as links to some of the work that I have done.
+Using technology onvolving HTML, CSS, Javascript, and API's.

 ## User Story